jbmpark/udacity_vehicle_detection/writeup.md

     pix_per_cell = 8
     cell_per_block = 2

-And, for the color space, I have found that 'RGB' showed best accuracy of SVM, so that I've always applied 'RGB' to extracting HOG features.
+~~And, for the color space, I have found that 'RGB' showed best accuracy of SVM, so that I've always applied 'RGB' to extracting HOG features.~~
+> I have applied the same color space as other features.
+In results, I used 'YUV' for HOG, Spatial bins and Color Histogram.

 Here is my visualization of HOG features: